-Jennifer is mischief-making, storytelling polymath.
+Jennifer Piper is actor and writer who lives on Whadjuk Noongar Boodjar.
 His work gazes adoringly at feminism, sexuality, gender and disability, as they rummage around in their pockets looking for their shared identity.

 Jennifer created and presented The Representation Hour for Triple Bi-Pass on JOY, exploring queer representation in pop culture.
-In 2021, his chapter ‘Undyingly Queer’ will appear in “Queering the Vampire Narrative.”
+In 2021, her chapter ‘Undyingly Queer’ will appear in “Queering the Vampire Narrative.”

 He accepted Maribyrnong City Council’s inaugural Arts Award on behalf of Wit Incorporated in 2018 and the inaugural Individual Arts Award in 2019.

 The latest iteration of At Home With Anne Ziete – a cabaret – was a finalist in the Queer Playwriting Awards for Gasworks Arts Park and Midsumma Festival 2021.

 JP is currently writing a short film about dysfunctional siblings and teacups, a web series about ancient deities in hiding in suburban Perth and a cabaret that celebrates the saucy, powerful political history of the “women’s” tuxedo.
 Oh, and the second year of the StoryBursts web series, with CBM Group and the International Centre for Radio Astronomy Research.